vulsdoc/vuls/docs/architecture-fast-root-scan.md

 | SUSE Enterprise |                               Fast |　                No |  Supported |                                    No |

 Offline scan mode is not supported FreeBSD, Raspbian.

+In Fast-Root Scan and Deep Scan, Raspbian scans a combination of Debian OVAL and Debian Security Tracker, Changelog, so Offline Scan mode cannot be provided completely.
+If you execute Offline Scan, you can get the result of Debian OVAL and Debian Security Tracker only (same result as Fast Scan).

 ## Dependencies and /etc/sudoers